 To get yours and speak with an enrollment counselor, complete the form below.

 3 National Endorsements

 Options for Further Advancement in Education

 NO APPLICATION FEES During October Using Code OLCY!

 To celebrate National Cybersecurity Awareness Month, Utica will waive* our application fee for each application received for the online BS/MS Cybersecurity and BBA/MS Cybersecurity Operations Management programs during October 2023.

 Why Choose Utica?

-Utica University’s fully online and flexible degree programs enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to create positive change for organizations in business, health care, education, and more.
+Utica University’s fully online and flexible degree programs enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to create positive change for organizations in health care, education, and more.

 - Average salary for entry-level roles: $100,6771

 - The No. 1 concern among CEOs is cyber threats2